kobrakitty/BritneyBot_LLM/README.md

 1. The user interacts with the Streamlit frontend, entering questions about the student grades data.
 2. The Streamlit app sends these questions to the FastAPI backend hosted on Render.
 3. The FastAPI backend processes the request, formats the prompt, and sends it to the Hugging Face Inference Endpoint.
-4. The Hugging Face Inference Endpoint generates a response using the hosted language model.
+4. The Hugging Face Serverless Inference API generates a response using the hosted language model.
 5. The FastAPI backend receives the response, processes it to ensure it's in Britney's style, and sends it back to the Streamlit frontend.
 6. The Streamlit frontend displays the response to the user.

 This setup allows for a scalable, cloud-based application that leverages modern web technologies and machine learning capabilities to create an engaging user experience.

+## API Usage and Limitations🚦:
+- The Hugging Face Serverless Inference API has usage limits and may have higher latency compared to dedicated endpoints, especially on the first request after a period of inactivity (cold start).
+- Users might experience slight delays in responses during these cold starts.
+- For high-traffic applications, consider monitoring API usage and response times, and be prepared to upgrade to a dedicated endpoint if necessary.

 ## Prompt Parameters🎨Helpful Tips:
 You can adjust various elements to fine-tune the personality of BritneyBot!